Stimulus control

-In behavioral psychology (or applied behavior analysis), stimulus control is a phenomenon in operant conditioning (also called contingency management) that occurs when an organism behaves in one way in the presence of a given stimulus and another way in its absence.
-A stimulus that modifies behavior in this manner is either a discriminative stimulus (Sd) or stimulus delta (S-delta).
-Stimulus-based control of behavior occurs when the presence or absence of an Sd or S-delta controls the performance of a particular behavior.
-For example, the presence of a stop sign (S-delta) at a traffic intersection alerts the driver to stop driving and increases the probability that "braking" behavior will occur.
-Such behavior is said to be emitted because it does not force the behavior to occur since stimulus control is a direct result of historical reinforcement contingencies, as opposed to reflexive behavior that is said to be elicited through respondent conditioning.
+In behavioral psychology, stimulus control is a phenomenon in operant conditioning that occurs when an organism behaves in one way in the presence of a given stimulus and another way in its absence.
+A stimulus that modifies behavior in this manner is either a discriminative stimulus or stimulus delta.
+For example, the presence of a stop sign at a traffic intersection alerts the driver to stop driving and increases the probability that braking behavior occurs.
+Stimulus control does not force behavior to occur, as it is a direct result of historical reinforcement contingencies, as opposed to reflexive behavior elicited through classical conditioning.

 Some theorists believe that all behavior is under some form of stimulus control.
 For example, in the analysis of B. F. Skinner, verbal behavior is a complicated assortment of behaviors with a variety of controlling stimuli.

 Characteristics

 The controlling effects of stimuli are seen in quite diverse situations and in many aspects of behavior.
 For example, a stimulus presented at one time may control responses emitted immediately or at a later time; two stimuli may control the same behavior; a single stimulus may trigger behavior A at one time and behavior B at another; a stimulus may control behavior only in the presence of another stimulus, and so on.
 These sorts of control are brought about by a variety of methods and they can explain many aspects of behavioral processes.

 In simple, practical situations, for example if one were training a dog using operant conditioning, optimal stimulus control might be described as follows: